 The current fee is $116 USD and payable in cash only.
 Check the consulate website for updated fee information.

 15.)
 If you intend on staying in France for more than 6 months: One residence form duly filled out (upper part only).

 This form is a little confusing, so I asked the French translator for help.
 Basically, you just need to provide your parents’ full names and birthdates.
 The rest of the form is completed by the authorities in France once you’re approved.

 Unfortunately, the consulate woman tossed my form in the trash, claiming that it’s not necessary for anything less that one year.
 So, I really don’t know!

-Update: This form is required if you’re staying in France one year or more.
+Update: The French government requires this form only if you’re staying in France for more than one year.
 The Chicago consulate website has now been updated to reflect that information.

 16.)
 A self-addressed prepaid EXPRESS MAIL envelope (please do NOT stick the mailing label on the envelope).

-I received my new (restricted) passport in just 4 business days and immediately made another appointment with the Chicago consulate for 10:00 on a Monday morning.
-Sadly, my short flight from Minneapolis to Chicago on Sunday was delayed 20 hours (seriously).
+I receive my new (restricted) passport in just 4 business days and immediately make another appointment with the Chicago consulate for 10:00 on a Monday morning.
+Sadly, my short flight from Minneapolis to Chicago on Sunday is delayed 20 hours (seriously).

-So, I bought a ticket on a 5:00 am flight on Monday morning and made it to Chicago just in time.
+So, I buy a ticket on a 5:00 am flight on Monday morning and make it to Chicago just in time.

 Waiting patiently for my turn, I observe/critique the others in the waiting area.
 One young woman has her documents in a flimsy, well-worn folder, the kind junior high kids might use.
 I mock her silently as I thumb through my documents that resemble a graduate-level dossier.